 5.1 Fruity Options

-- Banana Blueberry Muffins: Incorporate ripe banana and fresh or frozen blueberries.
+- Banana Blueberry Muffins: Mix ripe banana and blueberries.

 5.2 Nutty and Chocolatey Options

-- Chocolate Chip Banana Muffins: Mix in chocolate chips and ripe bananas for a decadent treat.
+- Chocolate Chip Banana Muffins: Add chocolate chips and mashed bananas.

-- Almond Joy Muffins: Combine shredded coconut, chopped almonds, and chocolate for a tropical twist.
+- Almond Joy Muffins: Use shredded coconut, chopped almonds and chocolate bits.

 5.3 Savory Muffins

-- Spinach and Cheese Muffins: Fold in fresh spinach and grated cheese for a satisfying option.
+- Spinach and Cheese Muffins: Stir in fresh spinach and grated cheese.

-- Tomato and Basil Muffins: Add sun-dried tomatoes and fresh basil for a Mediterranean flair.
+- Tomato and Basil Muffins: Add chopped sun-dried tomatoes and basil.

 Section 6: FAQs about Up-and-Go Breakfast Muffins